By Levi Coffin in 1850

 The roads were always in running order, the connections were good, the conductors active and zealous, and there was no lack of passengers.
 Seldom a week passed without our receiving passengers by this mysterious road.
 We found it necessary to be always prepared to receive such company and properly care for them.
 We knew not what night or what hour of the night we would be roused from slumber by a gentle rap at the door.
 That was the signal announcing the arrival of a train of the Underground Railroad, for the locomotive did not whistle nor make any unnecessary noise.
 I have often been awakened by this signal and sprang out of bed in the dark and opened the door.
 Outside in the cold or rain, there would be a two-horse wagon loaded with fugitives, perhaps the greater part of them women and children.
 I would invite them, in a low tone, to come in, and they would follow me into the darkened house without a word, for we knew not who might be watching and listening.

 When they were all safely inside and the door fastened, I would cover the windows, strike a light and build a good fire.
 By this time my wife would be up and preparing victuals for them, and in a short time, the cold and hungry fugitive’s would be made comfortable.
-I would accompany the conductor of the train to the stable, and care for the horses, that had, perhaps, been driven twenty-five or thirty miles that night, through the cold and rain, The fugitives would rest on pallets before the fire the rest of the night.
+I would accompany the conductor of the train to the stable, and care for the horses, that had, perhaps, been driven 25 or 30 miles that night, through the cold and rain, The fugitives would rest on pallets before the fire the rest of the night.
 Frequently, wagon-loads of passengers from the different lines have met at our house, having no previous knowledge of each other.
-The companies varied in number, from two or three fugitives to seventeen.
+The companies varied in number, from two or three fugitives to 17.